 URL: Include either URL of tool or, where possible, unique URL for a conversation.

-Chicago requires you to credit generative AI tools in your work; however, this acknowledgment can be done in the text.
-Example: “The following recipe for pizza dough was generated by ChatGPT.”
+Chicago requires you to credit generative AI tools in your work; however, this acknowledgment can be done in the text or in a note.
+Include the date the content was generated in addition to a version number.

 Additional considerations: